Magneet/Horizon_Rest_API_Python/vmware_horizon.md

         Allows for filtering, either desktop_pool id can be used to filter on id key and or ad_user_or_group_ids can be filtered on.
         Available for Horizon 8 2006 and later.

+    `get_global_application_entitlement(self, global_application_entitlement_id: str) ‑> dict`
+    :   Gets the user or group entitlements for a Global Application Entitlement.

+        Available for Horizon 8 2012 and later.

+    `get_global_application_entitlements(self, maxpagesize: int = 100, filter: dict = '') ‑> list`
+    :   Lists the user or group entitlements for Global Application Entitlements in the environment.

+        For information on filtering see https://vdc-download.vmware.com/vmwb-repository/dcr-public/f92cce4b-9762-4ed0-acbd-f1d0591bd739/235dc19c-dabd-43f2-8d38-8a7a333e914e/HorizonServerRESTPaginationAndFilterGuide.doc
+        Available for Horizon 8 2012 and later.

     `get_global_desktop_entitlement(self, global_desktop_entitlement_id: str) ‑> dict`
     :   Gets the user or group entitlements for a Global Desktop Entitlement.